score-spec/spec/CONTRIBUTING.md

 - Reference implementation repositories: Repositories like [score-compose](https://github.com/score-spec/score-compose), [score-k8s](https://github.com/score-spec/score-k8s), and [score-helm](https://github.com/score-spec/score-helm) each host issues specific to their respective implementations.

 We strive to tag issues with labels such as "good first issue" and "help wanted" to indicate which tasks are up for grabs.
 If you're having trouble finding a suitable issue, don't worry!
-There's likely still an opportunity for you to contribute.
-Reach out to us, and we'll be delighted to help you find a fitting task to start with.
+As mentioned above, there's likely still an opportunity for you to contribute.
+Reach out to us, and we'll help you find a task to start with.

 ## How to get in touch

-You can reach us anytime on the [Score Slack](https://join.slack.com/t/scorecommunity/shared_invite/zt-2a0x563j7-i1vZOK2Yg2o4TwCM1irIuA), where we'll be announcing community meetings and events.
+You can reach us anytime on the [Score Slack](https://join.slack.com/t/scorecommunity/shared_invite/zt-2a0x563j7-i1vZOK2Yg2o4TwCM1irIuA), where we'll be also be announcing community meetings and events.
 Additionally, feel free to drop in during our office hours every Thursday between 3-4 pm CET to discuss any issues or questions you have.

 ## Signoff Your Commits